-Bay Interpretive Training Program- BayITVolunteer training for the Education Programs - On this page you will find information regarding adult volunteer training and education programs that help us teach students 5yrs - on up
+Bay Interpretive Training Program- BayITVolunteer training for the Education Programs - On this page you will find information regarding adult volunteer training for education programs that teach students 5yrs - and up.

 Docent Training Program (Bay IT)

 The Bay Interpretive Training Docent program (Bay IT) trains volunteers to help lead educational programs for children and adults at the Berkeley Marina.Training are ongoing with a new program each month.
 A formal, fun, hands-on training for docents happens October through March.
 We train for a program, teach that program to kids, then train for the next program.

 If you are interested, please fill out the application and send it in.
 Docents are now required to have a current T.B. test and be fingerprinted.
 We will pay for the fingerprinting and give you paperwork when you sign up.
 So don't wait!
 Start the process!
 Working with us will be really fun and educational!

-Bay Interpretive training applications can be downloaded at this link here:
+Bay Interpretive training applications can be downloaded here: